droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

     # droonga-request --version
     droonga-request 0.1.7

-### Restore data from a dump result, to an empty Droonga cluster
+### Prepare an empty Droonga cluster

-Because the result of the `drndump` command includes complete information to construct a dataset same to the source, you can re-construct your cluster from a dump file, even if the cluster is broken.
-You just have to pour the contents of the dump file to an empty cluster, by the `droonga-request` command.

 Assume that there is an empty Droonga cluster constructed from two nodes `192.168.0.10` and `192.168.0.11`, now your are logged in to the host `192.168.0.12`, and there is a dump file `dump.jsons`.

-(If you are reading this tutorial sequentially, you'll have an existing cluster and the dump file.
+If you are reading this tutorial sequentially, you'll have an existing cluster and the dump file.
 Make it empty with these commands:

     (on 192.168.0.10)